MarniCohen/extube/README.md

 ## Installation

+First, create a key for the Youtube app via your Google API interface.

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:

   1. Add extube to your list of dependencies in `mix.exs`: